-Processes Information: Gets to the point.
-Evaluates the pros and cons, as well as the short and long-range consequences, of S decisions.
-Develops logical, clear conclusions.
-Communicates Effectively: Expresses self clearly, both in writing and in speaking.
-Is thorough, yet concise, and is consistently В straightforward.
-Readily shares information with others.
-Provides Direction: Establishes clear expectations and a manageable workload.
-Plans the steps required to accomplish objectives, В while keeping focus on overall vision.
-S Delegates Responsibility: Delegates appropriate jobs to appropriate people.
-Empowers others to work and solve problems on their в own.
-Adjusts to Circumstances: Can adjust to people's diverse work styles and to varying environments.
-Deals with setbacks S constructively and anticipates change.
-S Facilitates Team Success: Resolves conflicts fairly in a spirit of cooperation.
-Builds consensus and leads team in setting В appropriate goals.
-Recruits effectively and uses talents of group wisely.
-Achieves Results: Overcomes obstacles to achieve results that set high standards for others and that positively impact the organization. в Displays Commitment: Maintains a high level of energy, perseveres and remains positive.
-Seeks Improvement: Learns positive lessons from mistakes and constructive criticism.
-Pursues resources to improve and develop В professionally.
+- Communicates Effectively: Expresses self clearly, both in writing and in speaking.
+Is thorough, yet concise, and is consistently straightforward.
+Readily shares information with others. - Provides Direction: Establishes clear expectations and a manageable workload.
+Plans the steps required to accomplish objectives, while keeping focus on overall vision. - Delegates Responsibility: Delegates appropriate jobs to appropriate people.
+Empowers others to work and solve problems on their own. - Adjusts to Circumstances: Can adjust to people's diverse work styles and to varying environments.
+Deals with setbacks constructively and anticipates change. - Facilitates Team Success: Resolves conflicts fairly in a spirit of cooperation.
+Builds consensus and leads team in setting appropriate goals.
+Recruits effectively and uses talents of group wisely. - Achieves Results: Overcomes obstacles to achieve results that set high standards for others and that positively impact the organization. - S Displays Commitment: Maintains a high level of energy, perseveres and remains positive. - Seeks Improvement: Learns positive lessons from mistakes and constructive criticism.
+Pursues resources to improve and develop professionally.
 Sets no limits on personal potential.